United orders 270 jets to replace old ones, plan for growth - WTMJ

 AP Airlines Writer

+United Airlines is making one of the largest orders ever for commercial airplanes in an aggressive bet that air travel will rebound strongly from the pandemic.

-United Airlines said Tuesday that it is ordering 200 Boeing Max jets and 70 Airbus planes so it can replace some of its aging planes and grow after the pandemic eases.
+United said Tuesday that it will buy 200 Boeing Max jets and 70 planes from Europe’s Airbus so that it can replace many of its smallest planes and some of its oldest and have room to grow its fleet.

+It’s the biggest order in United’s history and the biggest by any U.S. carrier since American Airlines ordered 460 Boeing and Airbus jets in 2011.

-At list prices, the deal would be worth more than $30 billion, although airlines routinely get deep discounts, sometimes more than half, according to analysts.
-United declined to disclose terms.
+At list prices, the deals would be worth more than $30 billion, although airlines routinely get deep discounts.
+Figures from Ascend by Cirium, which tracks aircraft values, would put the deal around $15 billion.
+United declined to disclose financial terms.

-It is one of the largest orders ever for commercial planes and underscores that airlines see a recovery underway and expect to return to the profitability they enjoyed before the pandemic crushed air travel more than a year ago.
+Combined with previous orders, United expects to add about one new plane every three days in 2023, up from just over one a month next year.
+That is an ambitious amount of growth for an airline that lost $7 billion last year, when passenger traffic plunged 69%.

+U.S. airlines needed billions of dollars in federal aid and private borrowing to stay afloat last year, but they are starting to see blue sky through the pandemic clouds.
+The number of people flying in the U.S. tops 2 million on many days now — not quite back to 2019 levels, but a turnaround from the days of fewer than 100,000 flyers in April 2020.

+The new planes will have more premium seats and seat-back entertainment screens.
+United also plans to refresh the interiors of its current planes by 2025.

+United will sharply increase capital spending to pay for the new planes, from $4.2 billion next year to $8.5 billion in 2023.
+The airline is counting on rising revenue to lower its net debt from about $25 billion to less than $18 billion by 2026.

-It is also, of course, a major boost for the world’s two main aircraft makers, especially Boeing.
+United’s order is also, of course, a major boost for the world’s two main aircraft makers, especially Boeing.
 The Chicago-based company saw orders plummet after Max jets were grounded following two deadly crashes.
-The pandemic has hurt sales too.
+On top of that, the pandemic has hurt sales at both companies.

 “From here forward, pricing will get firmer,” Dimitroff said.
 “I think that United is probably taking advantage of the last of the good pricing.”